tyh24647/GfyCat-Video-to-WEBM-gfy-Uploader/README.md

-# GfyCat Video-to-WEBM HD gif and gfy creator/Uploader
+# GfyCat Video-to-WEBM -- Lossless HD .gif and .gfy Creator/Uploader
 Allows for iPhone users to convert video from their photo library or cloud drives to a full-bitrate/lossless HD gif in gfy format

 How this is done: